DanielOlivar/Discrete-Structures/README.md

 ## Notes 📝

 This folder contains personal notes and summaries, which provide an overview and explanations of the key topics studied in Discrete Structures.
 These notes are a useful resource for reviewing the material.

+## Homework 📑

+In this section, you'll find various homework assignments related to Discrete Structures.
+These tasks involve solving problems and exercises that help apply the theoretical knowledge gained from the labs and notes.